Drazzilb08/daps/README.md

 Collection of unRAID userscripts

+!!!Warning!!!

+As of unraid 6.11.1 there is a new version of NerdPack called NerdTools. <br>
+This version does not come with Pigz installed, however it comes with rar for compression purpsoes.
+I will be updating my scripts to include rar for compression.
+Over the next couple of days or so I'll be converting this over.

 ## Installation

 These scripts were designed to work on unRAID, however there shouldn't be any reason it wouldn't work on any Unix based system. <br>